cwoodruff/book-network-programming-csharp/Chapter13/chapter13.md

 }
 ```

 Using metadata and headers effectively enables you to implement cross-cutting concerns like security, observability, and versioning in a modular way.
 These features ensure that your gRPC services can communicate context and auxiliary data while maintaining a clean separation from the core application logic.
-By leveraging metadata, you add an extra layer of flexibility and extensibility to your gRPC solutions, empowering you to design and control the behavior of your services and instilling confidence in your capabilities.
+By leveraging metadata, you add an extra layer of flexibility and extensibility to your gRPC solutions, empowering you to design and control the behavior of your services.

 ## Securing gRPC Communication